stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 Looking closer at the build line of these 2 files I see the build of `futex-internal.c` is missing `-fexceptions`.

-This flag is needed to enabled the `eh_frames` section, which is what powers C++ exceptions, it is needed even when we are building C code which needs to support C++ exceptions.
+This flag is needed to enable the `eh_frame` section, which is what powers C++ exceptions, the flag is needed when we are building C code which needs to support C++ exceptions.

 So why is it not enabled?
 Is this a problem with the GLIBC build?